 APPLICATIONS for LOW-TEMP SOLDERS

 Components or substrates like flex circuits that are heat sensitive are good candidates for lower temperature solders.
-Step soldering, or 2nd side soldering using low-temp solder can be accomplished without disturbing previously soldered components that were attached using standard lead-free alloys.
+Step soldering, or 2nd side soldering using low temperature solder can be accomplished without disturbing previously soldered components that were attached using standard lead-free alloys.

 Soldering at lower temperatures also reduces the thermal energy needed, extending the equipment life, and reducing overall electrical usage.